michelamarie/check_mssql_metrics/README.md

   -h, --help            show this help message and exit

-  -s, --server server       Database server / host to connect to.
+  -s, --server Database server / host to connect to.

-  -d, --database database   Database to connect to.
+  -d, --database Database to connect to.

-  -u, --username username   User name of user to connect with.
+  -u, --username User name of user to connect with.

-  -p, --password password   Password for the user that is connecting.
+  -p, --password Password for the user that is connecting.

-  -e, --encrypt encrypt     Specify if connection should be encrypted (yes/no).
+  -e, --encrypt Specify if connection should be encrypted (yes/no).
 Default is 'yes'.

-  -t, --trust trust         Specify to trust the server certificate (yes/no).
+  -t, --trust Specify to trust the server certificate (yes/no).
 Default is 'yes'.

-  -w, --warnsize warnsize   Warning database size threshold.
+  -w, --warnsize Warning database size threshold.

-  -m, --maxsize maxsize     Critical database size threshold.
+  -m, --maxsize Critical database size threshold.